bruno-/fiber_scheduler/README.md

 This example runs various operations in parallel.
 The program total running time is slightly more than 2 seconds, which indicates all the operations ran in parallel.

+Note that all the operations used in `Fiber.schedule` blocks below are either common gems or built-in Ruby methods.
+They all work asynchronously with this library without any monkey patching!

 ```ruby
 require "fiber_scheduler"